mdykman/jtl/README.md

 The langauge is a superset of json which allows a jpath expression to be specified anywhere a json value would be expected.

+An extensible Module System provides to JDBC, CSV datasources, caching and an embedded http client.
 ## requirements
 	Java 8